cmoralesmx/cmoralesmx.github.io/_posts/2020-11-30-arch-install.md

 In earlier posts, I documented how I solved a series of issues due to the Linux support in this laptop.
 Eventually, I found the lack of the `nvidia-dkms` package was adding unnecessary work for me.
-And because using packages from a different disstribution is not supported or recommended, I decided to migrate my system to Arch Linux.
+And because using packages from a different distribution is not supported or recommended, I decided to migrate my system to Arch Linux.

-Before going any forther, I must apologise, this post is purely technical.
+Before going any further, I must apologise, this post is purely technical.
 It follows the official [installation guide]( https://wiki.archlinux.org/index.php/installation_guide), which is a must read for installing Arch, but the purpose of this post is to